creiser2/droid_slackbot/README.md

 ## Implementing a Slack Bot
 It is recommended that you create a new Workspace for your bot.

-Then create an app here https://api.slack.com/apps
+1. Then create an app here https://api.slack.com/apps

-Create a bot user (which is within your app)
+2. Create a bot user (which is within your app).

-Install the app in your workspace
+3. Install the app in your workspace.

-Copy the Bot User OAuth Access Token and exported it to your environment
+4. Copy the Bot User OAuth Access Token and export it to your environment: export SLACK_API_TOKEN= <your api token>

-	export SLACK_API_TOKEN= <your api token>
+Note that if you quit your terminal, you will have to export the token again.

 Code examples for various types of bots may be found here: https://github.com/slack-ruby/slack-ruby-bot